bakpakin/Fennel/reference.md

 ### `each` general iteration

 Run the body once for each value provided by the iterator.
-Nearly always used with `ipairs` (for sequential tables) or `pairs` (for any table in undefined order) but can be used with any iterator.
+Commonly used with `ipairs` (for sequential tables) or `pairs` (for any table in undefined order) but can be used with any iterator.

 Example: